FriedbergLab/GOThresher/README.md

 `<GOFILE>` will usually be one of `go.obo` or `go-basic.obo`.

 `gothresher_prep` will generate seven files in total:
-1. Three files corresponds to the three ontologies
+1. Three files corresponding to the three ontologies
-2. Three files corresponds to the mapping between each GO_term and its ancestors in its own respective ontology
+2. Three files corresponding to the mapping between each GO term and its ancestors in its own respective ontology
 3. One file containing mapping from alternate GO_ID to actual GO_ID.

 IMPORTANT: This command needs to be run again when a new version of ontology is available and updated graphs/mapping files need to be used for analysis.
 In that case, please use `gothresher_prep` after downloading a new go.obo file.